ntezimanagad/jobportal-frontend-intergration-with-backend-using-vercel/README.md

 A full-stack Job Portal system built with React (frontend) and Spring Boot (backend), fully integrated with CI/CD pipelines using GitHub Actions, deployed on Render (backend) and Vercel (frontend).

+this system is basic am still working on it making sure frontend receive well backend error and success message

 Features